NIXBLACK11/snake-and-ladder/README.md

 - Players interact with the server through WebSocket for actions like rolling dice, moving pieces, etc.

 ### **UI Management**
-- The frontend UI, built with React and Tailwind CSS, renders the Snakes And Ladders board and game status dynamically.
+- The frontend UI, built with React and Tailwind CSS, renders the Ludo board and game status dynamically.
 - State management is handled by Recoil for real-time updates on player actions.

 ---